BitCurator/bitcurator.github.io/index.md

 * For up-to-date documentation on deploying the BitCurator Environment, visit our [Releases page](https://github.com/BitCurator/bitcurator-distro/wiki/Releases).
 * Community support is managed by members of the [BitCurator Consortium](https://www.bitcuratorconsortium.org/).
-* Community contributions, workflows, and other information can be found [on the Confluence site managed by Educopia](https://confluence.educopia.org/display/BC).
+* Community contributions, workflows, and other information can be found [in our Documentation site](https://bitcurator.github.io/documentation/).

 Additional information replicated from the *bitcurator.net* site: